 Vegans are frequently misunderstood as fringe eaters with an unusual passion for animal rights.
-Many vegans do feel passionately about animals, but its time for others to see that a vegan diet and lifestyle goes beyond ethics into the realms of nutrition and health.
-Following a healthy, balanced vegan diet ensures a host of health benefits as well as prevention of the major diseases striking people in affluent Countries.
+Many vegans do feel passionate about animals, but it is time for others to see that a vegan diet and lifestyle go beyond ethics into the realms of nutrition and health.
+Following a healthy, balanced vegan diet ensures a host of health benefits as well as prevention of the major diseases striking people in affluent countries.

 All of the following nutritional benefits come from a vegan diet full of foods such as fresh fruits and vegetables, whole grains, nuts, beans, and soy products.
 And the removal of toxic substances found only in animal meat.

 Reduced saturated fats